jsfxfs/CLM/README.md

 This codebase uses microbatch pipelining with gradient accumulation.
 For each microbatch, we render one image and perform one backpropagation.
 The `--bsz` flag controls how many images to process before each optimizer step.

-This is design choice is important.
+This design choice is important.
 Without microbatch pipelining, activation memory would grow linearly with batch size.
 With pipelining, activation memory remains constant at the level needed for rendering a single image.

 Learning rate and momentum are scaled according to Grendel-GS rules when increasing `--bsz`.
 Currently, `clm_offload` supports batch sizes of 4, 8, 16, 32, and 64.